Proven Success

 Lauren Neal: Post Producer & Director

-Rachael Hasting Adair: Technical Advisor
+Rachael Hastings Adair: Producer/Technical Advisor

 A true technical Swiss Army knife on set, Rachael has worked in the camera departments and grip/electric departments for Hallmark Channel, Travel Channel, Netflix, Yahoo, HGTV, Firefox, Disney Channel, Facebook TV, All BLK network, Adidas, Speedo, Hydroflask, Qualcomm, Intel, United, Chase, Blue Shield, amongst many others.